-|Offset16||TopAccentCoverage||Offset to Coverage table - from the beginning of MathTopAccentAttachment table.|
+|Offset16||topAccentCoverageOffset||Offset to Coverage table, from the beginning of the MathTopAccentAttachment table.|

-|MathValueRecord||TopAccentAttachment [TopAccentAttachmentCount]||Array of MathValueRecords defining top accent attachment points for each covered glyph.|
+|MathValueRecord||topAccentAttachment[topAccentAttachmentCount]||Array of MathValueRecords defining top accent attachment points for each covered glyph.|

 The glyphs covered by this table are to be considered extended shapes.
 These glyphs are variants extended in the vertical direction, e.g., to match height of another part of the formula.
 Because their dimensions may be very large in comparison with normal glyphs in the glyph set, the standard positioning algorithms will not produce the best results when applied to them.
 In the vertical direction, other formula elements will be positioned not relative to those glyphs, but instead to the ink box of the subexpression containing them.

 For example, consider a fraction enclosed in parentheses with a superscript.
-Notice how the superscripts on ‘z’ and ‘Z’ are also aligned vertically, although they have different heights.
+Notice how the superscripts on ‘z’ and ‘Z’ are aligned vertically, although they have different heights.
 If the right parenthesis was not considered an extended shape, the superscript would be put in position aligned with any other superscript on the line, like this:

 Because this is undesirable, the right parenthesis in this case should be considered an extended shape, resulting in superscript positioned relative to the whole subexpression: